Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 MVC stands for Model, View, Controller.
 It is a design pattern that helps to organize the code in a Rails app.
 It is a common pattern in web development and is used in many other frameworks.
 The MVC pattern is used to separate the code into three different layers.
 Each layer has a specific responsibility and is responsible for handling a specific part of the app.
 We'll look at the three layers closely as we build our app.

-## Creating a new schema in your local database using migrations.
+## Creating a new schema in the local database using migrations.

 Migrations help us build/alter our database schema in a consistent way.
 It uses the Ruby DSL (domain-specific language), and the dedicated rails ORM (Object-relational mapping) called Active Record so we don't have to write any SQL by hand.